klaarnut/user-docs/en/website-content.md

 ### Content section design

-Content section is the main content area you can easily see it section by section by *blue border line*.
+Content section is the main content area you can easily see section by section inside *blue border line*.
 You can edit section background for more attracive content.

 #### Edit section background